Toloka/docs/en/guide/concepts/js/tasksuite.md

 ### getAssignment()

-Returns a link to an [Assignment](assignment.md)instance.
+Returns a link to an [Assignment](assignment.md) instance.
 After that, you can use all the properties and methods of that class instance.

 {% cut "Example" %}